 Without marketing yourself as a yoga teacher, you will never find your community.
 If you don’t tell anyone who you are, or how to reach you, where will your community come from?
 How will anyone know how to find you?

-As the owner of Blue Osa, it is my job to let people know we are here and possibilities of what can happen if they came.
+As the owner of Blue Osa, it is my job to let people know we are here and to show them the possibilities of what can happen if they come.
 Our marketing efforts are informational and often educational.

 Example #2